Skip to main content

 The acronym is SOM.

-See Also box (related links field in CMS)
+See Also box screenshot.

-• Use no more than 5 links
+• Use no more than 5 links.

 • Give the link the same name as the document or website it links to.
 If the name is too long, give the link a shorter, logical name, using an initial cap on the first word only.